Oneida County 4-H Robo-Camp

 For youth entering grades 4 & 5 (private/public/homeschool) in Oneida County

-A one-week day camp where youth will be introduced to the world of FIRST Lego League Robotics, coding, problem solving, team work, and more!
-Plus art, games, and outdoor fun!
+A one-week day camp where youth will be introduced to the world of Lego robotics, as well as coding, problem solving, teamwork, outdoor adventures, and more!

 No experience necessary!

-(Parents, please note: While regular “free build” LEGO-building programs are excellent for nurturing creativity and imagination, LEGO Robotics offers a more structured environment that encourages learners to stay focused on tasks for extended periods, experiment with different approaches, and persevere through challenges.
+(Parents, please note: While regular “free build” LEGO-building programs are excellent for nurturing creativity and imagination, 4-H robotics programs offer a more structured environment that encourages learners to stay focused on tasks for extended periods, experiment with different approaches, and persevere through challenges.
 If your child would do better with a “free play” Lego program, check out the excellent Lego programs offered by your local library!)

 WHAT IS INCLUDED?